sul-dlss-deprecated/workflow-archiver-job/README.md

 [![GitHub version](https://badge.fury.io/gh/sul-dlss%2Fworkflow-archiver-job.svg)](https://badge.fury.io/gh/sul-dlss%2Fworkflow-archiver-job)

-(Note: as of 2017-11-28, there are no specs, so the travis hookup is always going to fail.
+(Note: as of 2018-06-12, there are no specs.
 The spec we have (from 2014) fails even when all the plumbing is provided.)

 # Workflow Archiver Job

 This project basically provides the `run_archiver` script and configuration in order to perform workflow archiving.
+This moves rows out of the active workflow table to an archive table.
+The purpose of this is to keep the active rows smaller and more performant.

 The heavy lifting is done by the `workflow-archiver` gem, so there is no lib directory.